Prof Keertan Dheda

-The Lung Infection and Immunity Unit is headed by Prof Keertan Dheda who is Professor of Respiratory Medicine, Director of the Lung Infection and Immunity Unit (LIIU), Head of the Division of Pulmonology in the Department of Medicine at the University of Cape Town and adjunct member of the Institute of Infectious Diseases and Molecular Medicine at UCT, and Visiting Professor at UCL.
+The Centre for Lung Infection and Immunity is headed by Prof Keertan Dheda who is Professor of Respiratory Medicine, Director of the Centre for Lung Infection and Immunity (CLII), Head of the Division of Pulmonology in the Department of Medicine at the University of Cape Town and adjunct member of the Institute of Infectious Diseases and Molecular Medicine at UCT, and Visiting Professor at UCL.
 Prof Dheda is also the co-director and founder of the Free Of TB charity, that provides healthcare to disadvantage persons and primary healthcare education about diseases of poverty (Tuberculosis, HIV and Pneumonia).
 Read more

 The LIIU seeks to enhance the prevention, diagnosis, and effective management of pulmonary infections including TB.
 Our mission, through our academic and clinical activities, is to reduce mortality, and improve the health-related quality of life of people with lung infections associated with poverty (TB, HIV and pneumonia).

 Prevention, diagnosis, and effective management of pulmonary infections including TB

 Improving quality of life of those with diseases of poverty